jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 Better benefits can be obtained by using [vertical scaling](docs/SCALING.md#vertical-scaling) and instance type priorities.

-As general concept, the CloneSquad configuration can be done dynamically through a DynamoDB table or using a cascading set of YAML files located on a external Web servers, one or more S3 buckets requiring SigV4 authentication or finally directly integrated within the CloneSquad deployment for maximum resiliency toward external runtime dependencies.
+As general concept, the CloneSquad configuration can be done dynamically through a DynamoDB table or using a cascading set of YAML files located on a external Web servers, S3 buckets requiring SigV4 authentication or finally directly embedded within the CloneSquad deployment for maximum resiliency toward external runtime dependencies.
 See [Configuration reference](docs/CONFIGURATION_REFERENCE.md) for more information.

 ## Costs